-We exist to serve the King (The Savior), seek the lost (The Sinner) and send the found (The Saved).
+We exist to serve the King (The Savior), seek the lost (The Sinner) and send the empowered (The Saved).

 We see a church fellowship of believers empowered by God to go out into their professional sectors and everyday lives to shift and shape the present day culture Godward.